Mental Health First Aid Training - To find info click here

 Historical Information Form

-The Historical Information Form allows clients, family members and/or support network members to provide law enforcement, medical personnel and/or mental health providers with information about an individual’s mental health diagnosis and needs in a standardized format.
+Historical Information Form allows clients, family members and/or support network members to provide law enforcement, medical personnel and/or mental health providers with information about an individual’s mental health diagnosis and needs in a standardized format.
 Once completed, the form may be submitted to a health care or mental health provider and/or submitted to law enforcement in the event an individual is involved in a psychiatric emergency.
-Please contact Jamie Samboceti, Manager of Mental Health Programs at (530) 621-6339, if you have questions.
-To download the form, click here.
+Please contact Jamie Samboceti, Manager of Behavioral Health Programs, at (530) 621-6339 if you have questions.
+To download the form,

 Mental Health First Aid (MHFA)

-This evidence-based project introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact, and provides an overview of common treatments, using the curriculum developed by Mental Health First Aid USA.
+This is an evidence-based training that introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact, and provides an overview of common treatments.
 Two programs are available: Mental Health First Aid focuses on risk-factors and mental illness in adults, and Youth Mental Health First Aid focuses on risk-factors and mental illness in youth ages 12 - 18.
-Contact Stephanie Carlson via email or at (530) 621-6315.
+Contact Stephanie Carlson via email or at (530) 621-6130 for more information.